turlodales/weatherboard-3/README.md

 Allan Kerr the person that make this tweak in the first place

-myself to prove to myself that even someone like me with dislexic can do thing to help the jailbraking cumunity
+myself to prove that even someone like me with dislexic can do thing to help the jailbraking cumunity

 FreeNAS OS for my Home Server's